ricomariani/wrath-othello/README.md

 to keep the basics the same and do clean up only.
 That's already a lot.
 The number warnings in the original code is staggering.

-There are subdirectories for C# versions, in increasing order of goodness:
+There are subdirectories for C# versions:

-* ./wrath-sharp : a version that uses Vector128 for board storage, this turned out to be a horrible idea
 * ./wrath-sharp-std-arrays : a version that uses standard arrays for board storage, highly portable
 * ./wrath-sharp-inline-arrays : a version that uses C# 12 inline arrays for storage, best performance
+* ./wrath-sharp-vec128 : a version that uses Vector128 for board storage, this turned out to be a horrible idea

 The branches are: